Severance Pay Calculator

 $14,423.08

 Important: Common-law severance estimates vary widely.
-This is a rough guide based on Ontario precedents.
-Consult an employment lawyer for an accurate assessment of your specific situation.
+This Bardal-adjusted estimate is a guide based on Ontario precedents.
+Consult an employment lawyer for an accurate assessment of your specific situation — initial employer offers are typically 30–50% below what the common law entitles you to.

 Severance Pay in Canada: Statutory vs Common-Law Entitlements